mariehelenemarcoux/tdc-developmental-normative-ai/README.md

 - increasingly reliable internal evaluative representations;
 - self-directed developmental regulation.

 The framework does **not** assume that implementing these mechanisms produces subjective experience, sentience, phenomenal consciousness, or a literal psychological self.
+Although this might be explored with surprising results.

 Instead, TDC offers a computational setting in which consciousness-related functional properties can be **implemented, ablated, compared, and falsified**.